Meet The Kirkburton Health Centre Team

 Advanced Clinical Practitioner

 We are very proud as a practice to welcome Kate as a new member of our clinical team.
-Kate's background is as a paramedic, and has undertaken further, Masters level training to become an advance clinical practitioner.
-More information, and a picture to follow soon...
+Kate's background is as a paramedic, and has undertaken further, Masters level training to become an advanced clinical practitioner.

 |Mrs Rebecca Wray (f)|

 I qualified as a nurse in 2002 from the University of Leeds.
 I have since undertaken a BSc Hons in Acute Healthcare and the MSc in Advanced Practice.
 I have also studied both Huddersfield and Sheffield Hallam Universities.
 My clinical background includes Critical Care and Hospital at Night/Out of Hours Services.
 In August 2017 I was delighted to be offered a post as an Advanced Clinical Practitioner here at Kirkburton Health Centre.
 I have since completed a course in Minor Illness Management and Paediatrics.